How security policy hijacks the Digital Single Market

 On 22 August, when Politico leaked an internal European Commission document that outlined policy plans for the upcoming mandate from all corners of the EU’s executive branch, Brussels was at high alert.
 Although the document is an internal note, not an official Commission position, it isn’t irrelevant: Its purpose is to inform the incoming Commissioners on important policy dossiers and make recommendations about what to do with them.
 The digital policy chapters it contains are definitely informative.

-You won’t be surprised to see that the Directorate‑General for Communications Networks, Content and Technology (DG CNECT), the Commission’s department for all things digital, focusses on completing the Digital Single Market and—perhaps most importantly—it’s own new pet project: the Digital Services Act (DSA).
+You won’t be surprised to see that the Directorate‑General for Communications Networks, Content and Technology (DG CNECT), the Commission’s department for all things digital, focuses on completing the Digital Single Market and—perhaps most importantly—it’s own new pet project: the Digital Services Act (DSA).

 The DSA will likely become the next major internet regulation battle ground.
 It regulates social media platforms and all kinds of online services, including the legal responsibilities they will have for content uploaded by users.